Advanced fire fighting is one of the required training for seafarers wishing to work on board.

 Investigate and compile reports on incidents involving fire

-a) Assessment of cause of incidents involving fire
+a) Assessment of the cause of incidents involving fire

-There are many training centers in the Philippines and abroad offering such course.
+There are many training centers in the Philippines and abroad offering such courses.

-Refresher course is priced lower at around Php1,200.
+A refresher course is priced lower at around Php1,200 or around $21.

 After the training, you can file your Certificates of Proficiencies (COP) using MISMO.
-The good news is that COP payment is reduced to 50% without the need of going to MARINA.
+The good news is that COP payment is reduced to 50% without the need to go to MARINA.

 May the winds be in your favor.